 Perhaps the Biblical person most open about his hopelessness was Job.
 Tested and tormented he dove into the depths of despair and wished he was never born:

 Why did I not die at birth, come forth from the womb and expire?

 Job 7:1a, 3-6

 Job’s depression has manifested physically.
-He cannot sleep, his body feels awful, and the days fly by in a hopeless loop.
-He contemplates the weariness of life and the finality of death:
+He could sleep, his body felt awful, and the days flew by in a hopeless loop.
+He contemplated the weariness of life and the finality of death: